-Note that RTO will allow for only minor cosmetic modifications to your bike so that it does not affect the performance of the bike and safety in any way.
+Take approval from the RTO.
+It must be noted that RTO will allow for only minor cosmetic modifications to your bike so that it does not affect the performance of the bike and safety in any way.

-When your proposed modifications are approved by the RTO, you will have to get them registered on the registration certificate and your bike will be then regarded as a modified bike.
+Upon approval, you will have to get them registered on the registration certificate and your bike will be then regarded as a modified bike.

 The modifications made must exactly match the modifications you applied for at the RTO or your bike may end up getting seized.

 The authorities are already taking stringent action in this respect; the State Police, especially from Kerala and Karnataka, have started a crackdown on modified motorcycles.
-It is envisaged that the other states and UTs will soon follow suit.
+It is expected that the other states and UTs will soon follow suit.

-Fill the NAVM form for colour available at the RTO and get a signed letter of approval from the RTO for the colour change.
+Fill out the NAVM form for colour available at the RTO and get a signed letter of approval from the RTO for the colour change.

-Once you have gotten approval, visit a reputed bike workshop and get the colour of your bike changed.
+Upon receiving the approval, visit a reputed bike workshop and get the colour of your bike changed.
 Make sure you only use high-quality materials.

 Go to the RTO with all your documents and the bike and get confirmation and verification that everything is as per the RTO guidelines.